 - Stay relaxed and keep your knees soft to prevent overstiding and locking your knees.

 - Think “quick feet”.
-Take advantage of the free added speed and quicken your stride to keep up.
+Take advantage of the free added speed from gravity and quicken your stride to keep up.

 - Keep a neutral body.
 Just like when running on the flats, leaning forward will speed you up.
 To stay in control, keep a neutral body with your center of mass over your legs.